In this age of mindfulness, and greater discussion about mental health in general, would you have opened up about your struggles?

 I am so thankful that you attended my wedding, and that you hung on just long enough to meet your great-grandson.
 Introducing him to you on your death bed was not ideal, but at least you were finally able to touch him, having previously only seen him on Skype, from across the other side of the Atlantic.
 He was almost a year old.

 Quite honestly, I am surprised you lived as long as you did, into your mid-eighties.
-You were my last grandparent to die, but as a child, I always thought you would be the first, because you seemed to fragile and frail.
+You were my last grandparent to die, but as a child, I always thought you would be the first, because you seemed so fragile and frail, even though you were, in fact, the youngest.

 I was lucky to have had you as a grandmother for so long; I was in my late 30’s when you died.
 You watched me grow up, and had waved me off as I went on adventures to foreign lands.
 We always wrote to each other wherever I was in the world; I have kept all your letters.
 They are my treasure.